 Both checklists are provided as fillable PDF documents that can be completed digitally or printed for handwritten feedback.
 For suggested evaluation strategies and for more information about each item on the checklists, visit the Help page.

-Please contact Dylan Barth with any questions.
+Please contact the Center for Excellence in Teaching and Learning with any questions.

 Self-Evaluation Checklist for Online Courses